Frequently Asked Questions

 - Any experienced student knows that working on the fundamentals is critical to being an effective, successful, and sought-after dancer.
 And who doesn’t want to get better and feel good and be the person everyone wants to dance with?

-More experienced dancers may take our Level 2 or 3 classes concurrently with WCS Fundamentals.
-Plus, if you’re taking the Level 3 class, you are invited to take Fundamentals at no cost.
+We build our schedule so that more experienced dancers who are taking our Level 2 or Level 4 classes have the option to concurrently enroll in WCS Fundamentals.
+Plus, if you’re taking the Level 4 class, you are invited to take Fundamentals, for the same role, at no cost!
 Because we really do want you to keep taking it – to work on your dancing and to support the new members of our community.
 It’s good for you, it’s good for other students, and it’s good for our community.